isaacs/node-glob/README.md

   Only has effect on the {@link hasMagic} function, no effect on glob pattern matching itself.

+- `literalBrackets` Treat square brackets `[` and `]` literally instead of as character classes.
+When set to true, patterns containing literal square brackets in filenames will be automatically escaped.

+  For example, with `literalBrackets: true`, the pattern `'src/app/api/[id]/route.js'` will match the literal folder named `[id]` instead of treating `[id]` as a character class matching any single character 'i' or 'd'.

 - `dotRelative` Prepend all relative path strings with `./` (or `.\` on Windows).